dorogoy/l1nkZip/user-guide/docs/selfhosting.md

 * `DB_PASSWORD`: Database password.
 Used for postgresql.
 * `DB_DSN`: Database DSN.
 Used for Oracle.
 * `SITE_URL`: URL of the website.
 Used when the API is visited from a browser.
-* `PHISHTANK`: Enable protection against phisphing.
+* `PHISHTANK`: Enable protection against phishing.
 Default: false.
 The values can also be "anonymous" or your actual [PhishTank key][PhishTank developer info].
 More details below.

 ## Phishtank support